How Do I Determine Someone's Domicile or Residency?

 The General Rule

 While states differ somewhat in how they define the place of domicile, the general rule of thumb can be stated as follows: the domicile is the place a person regards as his or her true home, and where they maintain the most economic, social, political, and family ties.
-Strong indicators of domicile include wherever a person pays taxes, votes, has a driver’s license, and lives most the year.

 Military Personnel and College Students

 Sometimes a person’s career or studies require them to move to another place for an extended period of time.
 Military personnel and college students are the most common examples.
 Figuring out their domicile often requires looking at all the surrounding circumstances, including the person’s intent.
+Courts will specifically consider what the individual intends regarding their permanent home when determining domicile.

 A Military Example

 Say Jennifer was born and raised in Virginia and decides to join the Navy.
 While Jennifer is in boot camp in Illinois for a year she will likely still be considered a legal resident of Virginia so long as her stay in Illinois is only temporary and she intends to travel elsewhere after boot camp.
-If Jennifer then gets stationed in Georgia but still expects to return Virginia right after her service is finished in two years, Jennifer still will likely be considered domiciled in Virginia.
+If Jennifer then gets stationed in Georgia but still expects to return to Virginia right after her service is finished in two years, Jennifer still will likely be considered domiciled in Virginia.

 Now, instead, pretend Jennifer gets married and decides to start a family and stay in Georgia for a while.
 If she only has a vague intent to “someday return to Virginia” but intends to stay in Georgia for an indefinite amount of time, then she is now likely domiciled in Georgia.
 This is because Jennifer now has substantial ties to Georgia—she resides there most the year, has a family and career there, and has no present intent to return to Virginia in the near future.
+Courts will consider these facts to determine domicile, looking at her intent and objective factors such as her location, possessions, and connections to Georgia.

 A College Example